mmlacak/crochess/docs/source/libcc/ccpath.rst

     :param path_node: A path node.
     :param check_yielded: A flag, whether to check :c:member:`CcPathNode.yielded` (if :c:data:`true`), or :c:member:`CcPathNode.visited` (if :c:data:`false`).
+    :returns: One of :c:enum:`CcMaybeBoolEnum` values:

-    :returns: :c:data:`true` if all flags in a sub-tree are set, :c:data:`false` otherwise.
+        * :c:enumerator:`CC_MBE_True` if all flags in a given path sub-tree were set,
+        * :c:enumerator:`CC_MBE_False` if any flag in a given path sub-tree were reset,
+        * :c:enumerator:`CC_MBE_Void` in case of an error, insufficient data given.

 .. c:function:: CcMaybeBoolEnum cc_path_node_iter_next( CcPathNode ** path_node__io )